BuiltByAmos-18/YT-Downloader/README.md

 ```
 python downloader.py
 ```
-1. Paste your YouTube video link when asked.
+1️⃣ Paste your YouTube video link when asked.

-2. Choose your preferred video quality.
+2️⃣ Choose your preferred video quality.

-3. The video will be downloaded to your device storage automatically.
+3️⃣ The video will download automatically to your storage.

-Default download location for Termux:
+📂 Default Termux Download Path:
 ```
 /storage/emulated/0/Download/YT-Downloads/
 ```